 People want to see you do the thing that makes you come alive.
 Nobody wants to listen to you complain and list all the reasons why you can’t do it.
 (Probably a few people in your life will listen, but not for that long.)
 Whether it’s running an ultramarathon or learning to play the guitar, if you want to do something enough, you’ll find a way around all those reasons, or through them.
 If you don’t want to do it enough, you can have a seat at the bar with all the other people who would have done something great, if only.
 Pick a cliche, life is hard, life isn’t fair, nobody owes you anything.
 I’ll tell you what, it’s easy to sit and drink beer and talk about doing shit.
 It’s hard to do shit.
 But it’s good for everyone.

-NOTE: the sketch at the top of this post is available as an art print (framed or unframed) in my Threadless store.
+NOTE: the sketch at the top of this post is available as an art print on the Shop page.